 April 13, 2021 - J&J issued the following statement: 'The safety and well-being of the people who use our products is our number one priority.
-We are aware of an extremely rare disorder involving people with blood clots combined with low platelets in a small number of individuals who have received our COVID-19 vaccine.
-The United States Centers for Disease Control and Food and Drug Administration review data involving six reported U.S. cases out of more than 6.8 million doses administered.
-Out of an abundance of caution, the CDC and FDA have recommended a pause in the use of our vaccine.
+We are aware of an infrequent disorder involving people with blood clots combined with low platelets in a small number of individuals who have received our COVID-19 vaccine.
+The United States Centers for Disease Control and Food and Drug Administration reviewed data involving six reported U.S. cases out of more than 6.8 million doses administered.
+Out of an abundance of caution, the CDC and FDA have recommended a pause in using our vaccine.
 Also, we have been reviewing these cases with European health authorities.
-We have decided to proactively delay the rollout of our vaccine in Europe and pause vaccinations in all Janssen COVID-19 vaccine clinical trials.
+As a result, we have decided to proactively delay the rollout of our vaccine in Europe and pause vaccinations in all Janssen COVID-19 vaccine clinical trials.
 At the same time, we update guidance for investigators and participants.'

-April 9, 2021 - The European Medicines Agency announced it had started a review of a safety signal to assess reports of thromboembolic events in people who received COVID-19 Vaccine Janssen.
+April 9, 2021 - The European Medicines Agency announced a safety signal review to assess reports of thromboembolic events in people who received COVID-19 Vaccine Janssen.

 April 7, 2021 - South Korea authorized the Janssen COVID-19 vaccine.
-The country signed a contract with Janssen for 6 million bottles for its vaccine rollout.
+In addition, the country signed a contract with Janssen for 6 million bottles for its vaccine rollout.
 The bottles are scheduled to be provided in the third quarter of 2021.

 March 31, 2021 - Johnson & Johnson announced it has been working directly with governments, health authorities, and other companies to help end the global pandemic.
 We continue to expect to deliver our COVID-19 vaccine at a rate of more than one billion doses by the end of 2021.

-March 17, 2021 - The Janssen COVID-19 vaccine was approved for international use by the UN health agency expert advisory board, SAGE, which allayed concerns over clotting events being associated by some countries, without definitive evidence, with coronavirus jabs.
+March 17, 2021 - The Janssen COVID-19 vaccine was approved for international use by the UN health agency expert advisory board, SAGE, which eased concerns over clotting events associated with some countries without definitive evidence of coronavirus jabs.

-March 15, 2021 - Japan-based Takeda Pharmaceutical Company Limited announced an agreement with IDT Biologika GmbH, a contract development, and manufacturing organization, to utilize the capacity previously reserved for Takeda's dengue vaccine candidate to manufacture the single-shot COVID-19 vaccine developed by the Janssen Pharmaceutical Companies of Johnson & Johnson.
-At the end of a three-month period, the capacity will be returned to Takeda to resume critical manufacturing for the planned launch of its dengue vaccine, subject to regulatory approvals.
+March 15, 2021 - Japan-based Takeda Pharmaceutical Company Limited announced an agreement with IDT Biologika GmbH, a contract development and manufacturing organization, to utilize the capacity previously reserved for Takeda's dengue vaccine candidate to manufacture the single-shot COVID-19 vaccine developed by the Janssen Pharmaceutical Companies of Johnson & Johnson.

 March 11, 2021 - Johnson & Johnson announced that the Committee for Medicinal Products for Human Uss of the European Medicines Agency (EMA) issued a Positive Opinion to recommend the Conditional Marketing Authorization for its single-dose COVID-19 vaccine candidate, developed by the Janssen Pharmaceutical Companies of Johnson & Johnson, to prevent COVID-19 in individuals 18 years of age and older.